You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 This is my personal favourite.
 Drawing or painting is one such activity that will instantly put you in the present moment.

-Just pen it down and see how aware you are going to be in that moment.
-Mix and match the colours, and use fingers to spread those colours. notice the texture of crayons or pastel colours.
+Mix and match the colours, and use your fingers to spread those colours. notice the texture of crayons or pastel colours.

 7. Connect with people